 Band 7 Observing Time: For Band 7, the ALMA sensitivity calculator, assuming 43 12 m antennas and an effective 7.5 GHz continuum bandwidth per polarization, predicts 2.7 minutes integration per source to reach a 1 σ = 0.125 mJy.
-Each science goal of 150 sources would require about 6.75 hours of on-source integration, not including overheads and calibration.
+Each science goal of 150 sources would require about 6.75 hours of on-source integration, for a total of 12.7 hours including overheads and calibration.